 23. Wine tasting in Constantia

 We *accidentally* ended up wine tasting in Constantia one day.
 We were on a open top bus tour of Cape Town and soon discovered in actually linked up with the Constantia Wine Route.
 We obviously could not resist tasting a glass or two, and it ended up being one of our favourite afternoons in Cape Town thanks to meeting the most inspiring elderly couple – and eating one of the best cheese boards I’ve ever has at Beau Constantia Winery.
 I just wish I could have stayed there longer – even their wacky toilet has panoramic views!!
+Another incredibly beautiful place to go wine tasting is Stellenbosch.
+2 Food trippers have a great article on their Stellenbosch Wine Tasting adventure.

 22. Wine tasting in Stellenbosch